yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

     ![image](https://imgur.com/XRjyUss.png)

-> When selecting Previous X days, you can choose to include or exclude the current date (today) while fetching the data.
+> When selecting Previous X days, you can choose to include or exclude the current date (today) while fetching the data via the checkbox as shown above.

-8. With column projection, you can choose which columns from each data source to include in the joined table:
+8. With column projection, you can choose which columns from each datasource to include in the joined table:
     - To deselect a column, click the cancel option next to the column name.
     - To select a column, pick a column name from the dropdown list.